-\item If $m\geq 2$ then $\mathcal{R}(\Gamma \ltimes \mathbb{Z} [1/q]^{m}\curvearrowright \mathbb{Q}_{q}^{m})$ is not treeable. \end{enumerate} \end{theorem} The proof of Theorem \ref{Theorem:affine-action-intro} will be concluded at the very end of this section.
+The proof of Theorem \ref{Theorem:affine-action-intro} will be concluded at the very end of this section.
 We recall now some definitions regarding measure preserving dynamics which will be used throughout the rest of this section.

 A \emph{standard atomless probability space $X$} is a standard Borel space endowed with an atomless probability measure on its Borel $\sigma$-algebra.
 A \emph{probability-measure-preserving }(pmp) \emph{equivalence relation} on $X$ is the orbit equivalence relation $\mathcal{R}\left( \Gamma \curvearrowright X\right) $ associated with a measure-preserving action of a countable group $\Gamma$ on such an $X$.
 We say that $\mathcal{R}( \Gamma \curvearrowright X) $ is \emph{ergodic} if the action $\Gamma \curvearrowright X$ is ergodic, i.e., if the only invariant sets under the action are of measure 0 or 1.
-If $E$ is a pmp equivalence relation on $X$ and $F$ is a Borel equivalence relation on a standard Borel space $Y,$ then an \emph{ almost-everywhere} (a.e.) \emph{homomorphism} from $E$ to $F$ is a Borel function $f:X\rightarrow Y$ such that, for some conull subset $X_{0}$ of $X$ , $f\upharpoonright X_0$ is a Borel homomorphism from $E\upharpoonright X_0$ to $F$.
+If $E$ is a pmp equivalence relation on $X$ and $F$ is a Borel equivalence relation on a standard Borel space $Y,$ then an \emph{almost-everywhere} (a.e.) \emph{homomorphism} from $E$ to $F$ is a Borel function $f:X\rightarrow Y$ such that, for some conull subset $X_{0}$ of $X$, $f\upharpoonright X_0$ is a Borel homomorphism from $ E\upharpoonright X_0$ to $F$.

 \begin{definition} Let $E$ be a pmp equivalence relation on $X$, and $F$ be a Borel equivalence relation.
-Two a.e.\ homomorphisms $f_{0},f_{1}$ from $E$ to $F$ are \emph{almost everywhere} (a.e.) \emph{$F$-homotopic} if there exists a conull subset $X_{0}$ of $X$ such that, for every $x\in X_{0}$, $f_{0}( x) $ and $f_{1}( x) $ belong to the same $F$-equivalence class.
+Two a.e.\ homomorphisms $f_{0},f_{1}$ from $E$ to $F$ are \emph{ almost everywhere} (a.e.) \emph{$F$-homotopic} if there exists a conull subset $X_{0}$ of $X$ such that, for every $x\in X_{0}$, $f_{0}(x)$ and $ f_{1}(x)$ belong to the same $F$-equivalence class.
 The pmp equivalence relation $E$ is $F$-\emph{ergodic} if it is ergodic and every a.e.\ homomorphism from $E$ to $F$ is a.e.\ $F$-homotopic to a constant map. \end{definition}